 Step 2: Configure Coveo for Salesforce

 Now that the application is installed, you have to configure it by creating a new Coveo organization or linking it to an existing one.
-This allows you to index content from your Salesforce organization and other external sources in your Coveo organization (see Configuring the Coveo for Salesforce Application).
+This lets you index content from your Salesforce organization and other external sources in your Coveo organization (see Configuring the Coveo for Salesforce Application).

-You can create a 30 day Pro trial organization for development and testing purposes, or to familiarize yourself with the Coveo Cloud Platform.
+You can create a 30-day Pro trial organization for development and testing purposes, or to familiarize yourself with Coveo.

 Step 3: Insert Coveo Components in Your Salesforce Organization